khalid-hussain/shaheen/chap20.md

 voice did not come out of his mouth.
 He began walking in front of him.

 The sound of the galloping horses had now came closer.
-Don Louis intended to go there when Badr Bin Mughira stepped forward and got hold of his arm and placing the tip of a dagger on his ribs said, "Come with me.
+Don Louis intended to go there when Badr bin Mughira stepped forward and got hold of his arm and placing the tip of a dagger on his ribs said, "Come with me.
 If you try to talk then..."
 Instead of completing his sentence, he pressed the dagger and Don Louis became helpless and started walking along with him.